-A robocall was sent to parents informing them that the Florida district’s afternoon buses were delayed due to a “significant increase” in absent drivers.
+A robocall was sent to parents to inform them that the Florida district’s afternoon buses were delayed, due to a “significant increase” in absent drivers.

 District officials said that 20 to 30 drivers generally call out every day and could not share a reason for the spike on Friday.
 They planned a recruitment event for this week and are also accepting applications online.